varveler/Notes-on-Learn-Solidity-Blockchain-and-Smart-Contracts-in-a-Free-16-Hour-Course-by-freeCodeCamp/README.md

 ```

+> "//" is the way of creating comments in solidity

-Visibility
+### Visibility
-Declared after the vribale type, is the scope in which functions can be called or accessed.
+is the scope in which functions can be called or accessed.
+Is declared after the variable type.

 >See more at https://docs.soliditylang.org/en/v0.7.3/contracts.html#visibility-and-getters

 If we don't explicitly give a visibility keyword it will automatically will be set to  internal.

 **Public** can be called by anybody including variables.